Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

-The theoretical absorption spectrum displays a strong band corresponding to the D$_2$ state, with a clear vibrational progression also seen in the experimental spectrum.\cite{bally1998electronic} A very weak absorption band is also found, corresponding to the D$_1$ state, with an intensity more than two orders of magnitude weaker than the D$_2$ band.
+The theoretical absorption spectrum displays a strong band corresponding to the D$_0$ $\rightarrow$ D$_2$ transition, with a clear vibrational progression also seen in the experimental spectrum.\cite{bally1998electronic,Pino:1999bh} To better appreciate the overall quality of our modeling, Fig.~\ref{fig:abspino} in appendix~\ref{sec:app_absorption} provides a detailed comparison of our computed absorption spectrum with the experimental data of Pino and coworkers (Ref.~\citenum{Pino:1999bh}).
+In our computed spectrum, a very weak absorption band is also found, corresponding to the D$_0$ $\rightarrow$ D$_1$ transition, with an intensity more than two orders of magnitude weaker than the D$_0$ $\rightarrow$ D$_2$ band.
 This ratio is in accordance with the ratio between the transition dipole moments of the two states, as given in Table~\ref{tab:electronicstates}.
-Such a weak signal is also consistent with experimental measurements,\cite{bally1998electronic} in which no contribution from the D$_1$ state was reported --- the D$_1$ contribution being thus likely hidden in the noise.
+Such a weak signal is also consistent with experimental measurements,\cite{bally1998electronic} in which no contribution from the D$_0$ $\rightarrow$ D$_1$ transition was reported, the D$_0$ $\rightarrow$ D$_1$ contribution being thus likely hidden in the noise.